gaurav8341/smart_tasks_queue/draconic.md

 Scheduler Service

 Worker -- single process -- multiple thread

+    # in future should multi process setup. scheduler will send to master process.
+Master Process will align one of the worker process.

 Logger -- In future -- this will log data in log table, message passing through rabbitmq